frenesim/schema_to_scaffold/README.md

 	[options]
     -h				Displays help.
-	-p <path>		It specifies a file ex: -p /path/to/your/schema.rb -c				Works only on linux.
+	-p <path>		It specifies a search path or a path to a file
+					ex: -p /user/path  or  /path/to/your/schema.rb
+	-c				Works only on linux.
 Will copy the script copied to your clipboard.
 					You will need to have xclip installed(see below).